AkaiBaraue/trackman-data-engineer-design-challenge/README.md

 ![Destinations](/images/05_Destinations.jpg)

 The final part of the solution is where the data ends up.
+Given that `dataengineering-db` and `trackman-lake` are already set up, I will make the assumption that `trackman-lake` is set up with deep storage (known as _Glacier Storage_) and backup capabilities, and leave it at that.

-Given that `dataengineering-db` and `trackman-lake` are already set up, there's not much to be said on that topic.
-However, the challenge states that at some point, the ingested data should be made available to analysts in the company through a data warehouse.
+However, the challenge states that at some point the ingested data should be made available to analysts in the company through a data warehouse.
 For this purpose, we'll use _Athena_ to analyze the data, then move it into _Redshift_ in a structured manner, where the analysts can then work with the data.

 * Athena & Redshift